 DISCUSSION

-Overall, our simulations did not conclusively show that one-zero sampling is better able to identify short duration behaviours, even when they occurred at low frequencies.
-However the simulations did show that for behaviours of longer duration, pinpoint sampling tends to outperform one-zero sampling in terms of accuracy.
-For both sampling methods, increasing the interval length appeared to significantly reduce the accuracy of the test results (in comparison to the ‘actual’ or continuously recorded data.
+Our study attempted to answer two hypotheses: (1) one-zero sampling would be better suited for detecting the occurrence of low frequency (event) behaviours, particularly when comparing less frequent pinpoint and one-zero observation methods, and (2) pinpoint sampling would provide a more accurate representation of percentages of occurrence for both low, medium, and high duration (state) behaviours than one-zero sampling.
+The first hypothesis was not supported, as pinpoint sampling was more accurate at detecting frequency responses than one-zero sampling, even when events occurred less frequently, and particularly when recording intervals were longer.
+The second hypothesis was confirmed in that pinpoint sampling was more accurate than one-zero sampling for detecting duration behaviours.
+One-zero sampling was similarly capable at detecting duration behaviours of any length at low (5 s) or medium (50 s) recording intervals.
+At longer recording intervals (500 s), pinpoint sampling substantially outperformed one-zero sampling for the detection of duration behaviours.
+Finally, for both sampling methods, increasing the interval recording length appeared to significantly reduce the accuracy or increase the variability in error rates for both frequency and duration responses.
+As the recording interval increased, one-zero sampling became less accurate, as observed by an increase in mean error rate.
+Increased recording intervals also increased variability in the mean error rate for one-zero sampling of duration responses.
+Pinpoint sampling maintained accuracy regardless of the recording interval length, however, as the recording interval increased, pinpoint sampling showed greater variability in the mean error rate for both frequency and duration responses.

+Taken together, the results suggest that pinpoint sampling was better able to accurately detect responses than one-zero sampling.
+Below we consider implications for this and other studies, as well as factors that should influence the selection of behavioural sampling methods.

 Previous studies

 Prior to this study, researchers have compared differences between pinpoint and one-zero sampling methods.
 Early simulations lacked the precision and/or ability to run extensive repetitions of their simulations to accurately assess sampling method differences (Griffin & Adams, 1983; Harrop & Daniels, 1986; Repp et al. 1976).
 Fewer repetitions of simulations may have resulted in larger error margins when comparing behavioural methods.
-Other researchers have attempted to make similar methodological comparisons via the data collection of actual behavioural occurrences (Gardenier et al. 2004; Leger, 1977; Murphy & Harrop, 1994; Rhine & Flanigon, 1978).
-While the results of differences in sampling methods for real occurrences of behaviour varied, caution should be used in making determinations of the validity of any result based on specific examples, as exceptions to any rule can and do occur.
+Other researchers have attempted to make similar methodological comparisons via the data collection of actual behavioural occurrences (Gardenier et al. 2004; Leger, 1977; Meany-Daboul et al. 2007; Murphy & Harrop, 1994; Radley et al. 2015; Rapp et al. 2007; Rhine & Flanigon, 1978).
+While the results of differences in sampling methods for real occurrences of behaviour varied, most studies found pinpoint sampling to be more accurate than one-zero sampling, at least with respect to duration (state) behaviours.
+Nonetheless, caution should be used in making determinations of the validity of any result based on specific examples, as exceptions to any rule can and do occur.